Bridging Sensor Gaps via Attention Gated Tuning for Hyperspectral Image Classification: Proposed Method

 \section{Proposed Method}

-In this section, we provide a detailed introduction to the proposed Tri-Former model and SDT strategy.
-We start by giving a concise overview of the transformer module before diving into the architecture of our Tri-Former model.
-Following that, we elaborate on the detail of the SDT strategy, emphasizing its differences from previous approaches like fine-tuning, Clip-adapter, and LORA strategies.
-This analysis focuses on the gradient update perspective, highlighting the unique elements of our proposed strategy.
+In this section, we provide a detailed introduction to our Tri-Former model and the proposed Attention-Gated Tuning (AGT) strategy.
+We first briefly revisit the vanilla Vision Transformer (ViT) architecture, then describe the Tri-Former architecture, introducing how the Spectral-Spatial Parallel (SSP) block and 3D convolution reduce redundancy and enhance learning for HSI data.
+Following that, we elaborate on the details of the AGT strategy, emphasizing its ability to leverage cross-sensor or cross-modality data and differences from previous approaches.
+Finally, following~\cite{feng2024class,ding2022self,ding2022unsupervised,zhang2023multireceptive}, we provide the pseudo code of the working flow of proposed method in Algorithm \ref{alg:tri_former_agt_en}.